KxSystems/docs/docs/kb/compression/compressionratio.md

    * The compression ratio of `gzip` level 1 is poor for low-entropy columns.
    * `qipc` has the worst compression ratio among the tested algorithms.

+## Test environment
+Version 2025.01.17 of kdb+ 4.1 was used in the experiments.

+The compression ratios depend on the compression library.
+The versions of the libraries are listed below:

+   * zlib: 1.2.11
+   * lz4: 1.9.3
+   * snappy: 1.1.8
+   * zstd: 1.5.1

 ## Data

 We used [publicly available](https://ftp.nyse.com/Historical%20Data%20Samples/DAILY%20TAQ/) NYSE TAQ data for this analysis.
 Tables `quote` (180 GB) and `trade` (5.7 GB) were generated using the script [taq.k](https://github.com/KxSystems/kdb-taq).
 All tables were parted by the instrument ID (column `Symbol`).
 The data corresponds to a single day in 2022.